duhrer/launchpad-guitar/README.md

 The X-Y layout of the Novation Launchpad is designed to play a huge range of notes.
 Each row is 15 steps higher than the one below it.
 As there are only 9 notes per row, 5 notes are unplayable.
 The remapping router remaps the notes sent by the launchpad so that each row is 5 steps higher than the one below it.
 As a result, all notes in the range are playable, and the overall range is reduced by the overlap between strings.

-The launchpad is also tuned from a very high E7 to a very low G minus 2.
-A guitar is tuned from low to high, and its range is from E2 to E5.
+The Launchpad is also tuned from a very high  E7 to a very low G minus 2.
+A guitar is tuned from low to high, and its range is from E2 (open note, lowest string) to E5 (12th fret, highest string).
 The remapping router remaps notes so that the "strings" are arranged from low to high, and so that the range of its first six strings is from E2 to C5.
-The range continues up to A5 if you use the seventh and eight rows beyond the traditional guitar strings.
+The default range continues up to A#5 if you use the seventh and eight rows beyond the traditional guitar strings.

+The "up" and "down" controls at the top of the Launchpad can also be used to shift up and down by an octave, to a maximum of 2 octaves lower than the default, or 2 octaves higher than the default.
+When notes are shifted up one octave, the up arrow will be highlighted in yellow.
+When notes are shifted up two octaves, the up arrow will be highlighted in red.
+When notes are shifted up down octave, the down arrow will be highlighted in yellow.
+When notes are shifted downtwo octaves, the down arrow will be highlighted in red.
+When neither the up or down arrows are highlighted, the instrument plays in the default range.
+With these controls, the overall range goes from E0 to A#7

+TODO: Check guitar tuning online

+## So, what is the point of this thing?

 The net effect is intended to be as though you were holding the neck of a guitar with your left hand and looking down at it.
 The lowest string is closest to you, and the highest string is furthest.
 The method of playing is different, and